doguilmak/Building-Simple-Neural-Network/README.md

 ## Problem Statement

-In this lab, we will build a neural network with sigmoid function from scratch and code how it performs predictions using forward propagation.
+In this lab, we builded neural networs with sigmoid, Exponenial ReLU, ReLU and Tanh activation function from scratch and code how it performs predictions using forward propagation.
 After doing forward propagation, we are going to use backpropagation.
-All details are in **Forward_and_Back_Propagation_ANN.ipynb** file.

 ## How to Run Code